freon4dsl/Freon-documentation/docu-content/020_Tutorial/040_More_Fun_with_Projections/+page.md

 <script>
     import Note from "$lib/notes/Note.svelte";
     import PrevNextSection from '$lib/tutorial/PrevNextSection.svelte';
+    import Figure from "$lib/figures/Figure.svelte";
 </script>

 # More Fun with Projections

 Freon projections are very flexible.
 In this lesson we are going to dive into a number of ways to make your editor look great.
+We are going to create tables!

 ## A projection for the _Flow_ model unit

 We almost forgot to make an editor definition for the _Flow_ model unit.
 We are going to create a file called `edu-flow-edit`, and add the following lines to it.
+You should be familiar with everything in these projections by now.

 ```txt
 // Education/lesson3-defs/edu-flow.edit